Green Line (Namma Metro)

+The Green Line is a line on the Namma Metro rail system.
+As of 2025, the line is 33.46 km long and connects Madavara in the northwest to Silk Institute in the south.
+The line connects the north western suburbs and neighbourhoods of Bengaluru, such as Madavara, Jalahalli, Peenya, Yeshwanthpur, Rajajinagar and Malleshwaram along Tumkur Road with the central hub of Majestic and the southern residential areas of Bangalore such as Basavanagudi, Jayanagara, Banashankari, Konanakunte and Thalaghattapura along Kanakapura Road.
+The Green Line is mostly elevated, with 29 elevated and 3 underground stations.
+There are two interchanges along the Green Line, One with the Purple Line at Nadaprabhu Kempegowda Station, Majestic and the other with the Yellow Line at Rashtreeya Vidyalaya Road.

 History

 Green Line sections were opened as indicated below.

 Phase I

 Construction work on Reach 3 and 3A of Phase I of the Namma Metro began in 2009–10.
 The total cost of the project on this stretch was ₹2,100 crore.
 Work on the underground section commenced in May 2011.
-TBMs named Kaveri, Krishna and Godavari were used for tunnel boring work for the Green Line.
+Tunnel boring machines named Kaveri, Krishna and Godavari were used for tunnel boring work for the Green Line.
 The first trial run on the Green Line was conducted on 8 August 2013.